michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 But when the config is requested for the last known timestamp, the config is empty as no new updates were done since we fetched it last time.

 The full source code of the server and the client app are available on [Github repo](https://github.com/michalcichon/basic-config).
 Feel free to study, fetch and play with it.

+# How we could improve it.
+The next steps

+This is just a basic presentation of the config server approach.
+We could definitely improve it by:
+- Adding indexes to the database, for example on `update_at` to improved the look-up of the newest key-values.
+- Replacing MariaDB with some key-value optimized system
+- Introducing a semantic versioning system